Learning Automata with Name Allocation: Conclusion and Future Work

 Another open problem is the possibility of conformance testing for bar automata, which is a common approach for implementing equivalence queries in a practical black-box learning setting (e.g.~\cite{DBLP:journals/cacm/Vaandrager17}).
 Likewise, passive learning of bar languages is an open problem.

-An alternative to the approach of the present paper would be to develop learning algorithms directly at the level of bar automata or equivalent models such as RNNAs, instead of reducing them to standard learning algorithms for non-data languages.
-We believe that the categorical approaches to automata learning~\cite{us20,hkrss22} would be a good starting point.
+An alternative to the approach of the present paper would be to develop learning algorithms directly at the level of bar automata, or equivalent models in the category of nominal sets (such as RNNAs), instead of reducing them to standard learning algorithms over finite alphabets.
+We expect that categorical approaches to automata learning~\cite{us20,hkrss22} would be a good starting point.